karthik1609/car_insurance_claims_ai_agent/options.md

 * **A5: Search Knowledge Base** – The agent queries Cognitive Search with the composed query(s).
 It gets back relevant docs/snippets, similar to previous approaches.
 * **A6: Compile LLM Prompt** – The agent assembles all context for the LLM:

-  * A summary of vision findings (“The car’s front bumper is heavily dented and the left headlight is shattered.”),
+  * A summary of vision findings ("The car's front bumper is heavily dented and the left headlight is shattered."),
-  * Key data from the form (“No injuries; collision at \~30km/h; clear weather”),
+  * Key data from the form ("No injuries; collision at \~30km/h; clear weather"),
-  * Retrieved facts (e.g., “Front bumper part costs \~€400, \~3 hours labor; Headlight assembly costs €250”),
+  * Retrieved facts (e.g., "Front bumper part costs \~€400, \~3 hours labor; Headlight assembly costs €250"),
   * Instruction to output in JSON format with specific schema.
 * **A7: Choose LLM Model** – Inside the agent, a decision is made whether the prompt requires GPT-4 or GPT-3.5.
 This could be a simple rule: if multiple severe damages or if the form text is complex (or certain trigger phrases), use GPT-4; otherwise GPT-3.5.
 We depict it as a branching decision.
 * **A8/A9: Call LLM** – The agent calls the chosen model via Azure OpenAI.
 GPT-3.5 for simpler cases, GPT-4 for complex.
 They return a draft answer.
 * **A10: Parse & Inspect Answer** – The agent parses the JSON answer and inspects it.
 Since we have a powerful vision model, we expect the answer to closely reflect actual damage.
 The agent can verify if all identified damages were addressed in the answer.
 If something is missing (e.g., vision found 2 damages but LLM output only 1), the agent might prompt the LLM again or adjust.
-This is a possible improvement in Approach 3: the agent can trust the vision model’s count of damages and ensure the final output covers each, thus increasing accuracy.
+This is a possible improvement in Approach 3: the agent can trust the vision model's count of damages and ensure the final output covers each, thus increasing accuracy.
 * **A11: Safe & Confident?** – The agent checks content safety and its own confidence.
-By default, Azure’s content filter ran on the OpenAI call, but the agent may still double-check.
+By default, Azure's content filter ran on the OpenAI call, but the agent may still double-check.
 If the LLM output is not in JSON or seems off, confidence is low.
 * **A12: Flag for Human Review** – If not safe or confident, go to human (same as before).
 * **A13: Return JSON Answer** – If all is good, output the final JSON to the client.

-This component workflow is essentially Approach 1’s logic, but boosted by a better image understanding at A1.
-In other words, Approach 3 tries to **preserve Groq’s superior vision capability by using an Azure alternative**.
+This component workflow is essentially Approach 1's logic, but boosted by a better image understanding at A1.
+In other words, Approach 3 tries to **preserve Groq's superior vision capability by using an Azure alternative**.
 This ensures no loss in functionality – we still get fine-grained damage analysis.
-Possibly, Approach 3 yields the **best visual accuracy** among the Azure-only solutions (assuming our custom model is good), just as originally intended with Groq’s model.
+Possibly, Approach 3 yields the **best visual accuracy** among the Azure-only solutions (assuming our custom model is good), just as originally intended with Groq's model.

-One might ask: could Azure OpenAI’s GPT-4 Vision (multimodal) handle the image directly, instead of a custom model?
+One might ask: could Azure OpenAI's GPT-4 Vision (multimodal) handle the image directly, instead of a custom model?
 If by 2025 Azure offers GPT-4 with image input, that is another route – you could feed the image to GPT-4 and have it analyze it.
-However, GPT-4’s vision might not be as specialized for vehicle damage as a dedicated model.
-So depending on availability, one might still prefer a custom model (or a combination: use GPT-4 Vision to double-check the custom model’s findings, etc., but that’s beyond scope).
-In any case, Approach 3’s essence is using **two different AI systems: one for vision, one for language** – each best in class – all under Azure’s roof.
+However, GPT-4's vision might not be as specialized for vehicle damage as a dedicated model.
+So depending on availability, one might still prefer a custom model (or a combination: use GPT-4 Vision to double-check the custom model's findings, etc., but that's beyond scope).
+In any case, Approach 3's essence is using **two different AI systems: one for vision, one for language** – each best in class – all under Azure's roof.

 ## **Deployment / Infrastructure Diagram**